Explainable AI for Autism Diagnosis: Identifying Critical Brain Regions Using fMRI Data: Methodology

 \subsection{\textbf{Feature Extraction}}

-To reveal the patterns of coordination between brain regions, the data is converted to a functional connectivity matrix (FCM) using Pearson's correlation coefficient $R(i,j)$ between the intensity time series from two regions of interests (ROIs).
-Furthermore, Fisher's Z transformation \footnote{Fisher's Z transformation is a statistical method used to convert Pearson's correlation coefficient to a normally distributed variable.
-This transformation is particularly useful when working with correlation coefficients, as it stabilises their variance and makes them more suitable for statistical analyses.} was applied to the data.
+To reveal the patterns of coordination between brain regions, each fMRI time-series was converted into a functional connectivity matrix (FCM) by calculating Pearson’s correlation coefficient $R(i,j)$ between the intensity time series from every pair of ROIs.
+We then applied Fisher’s Z transformation to normalise these correlation coefficients.
+Finally, to reduce redundancy, we flattened the lower triangular of each symmetric FCM $(116\times116)$, yielding $6670$ features per sample.

-The Fisher's z-transformed correlation coefficients were then represented as a 116 x 116 matrix which was symmetric with respect to the diagonal due to the symmetric nature of correlation matrices $R(i,j)=R(j,i)$.
-To reduce redundancy, the lower triangular matrix of the FCM was taken and flattened to form a feature vector for each of the $884$ samples creating a feature vector with $6670$ features.

 Creating a feature vector from the FCM has been thoroughly researched and used in DL models, however, when using them directly for autism diagnosis, the DL models peaked at an accuracy of 66.8\% \cite{almuqhim_2021_asdsaenet,li_2018_a}.
 This implies that these DL models suffer from the high-dimensionality and low number of samples problem.
 To efficiently use DL models, feature dimensionality must be reduced, or sample size must be increased.
 However, increasing sample size is infeasible due to reasons including high MRI costs and difficulty in participant recruitment.